Dual Degree Program in Public Health and Counseling

 - The Master of Public Health Degree educates community public health professionals to promote the health of individuals, families, communities, and the environment.
 This is accomplished through a program that integrates education, research, and practice in a global environment.

-- The Master in Counseling Psychology educates and socializes students to become practitioners skilled in the art of behavior assessment and change.
+- The Master in Counseling educates and socializes students to become practitioners skilled in the art of behavior assessment and change.
 This is accomplished through a program that integrates theory and practice (both within and outside of the classroom) from the beginning of the program.

 - Part-time and full-time options